 The term counsellor is not yet a protected title so anyone could use the title with little or no training.
 However, the professional bodies for counsellors the British Association of Counselling and Psychotherapy (BACP) and the UK Council for Psychotherapy (UKCP), regulate their member-practitioners by requiring certain amounts of training and the adherence to codes of ethics and practice.
 So these organisations can be a good starting point to help you find a suitable counsellor.

-A number of MS Therapy Centres and MS-UK offer MS specific counselling services.
+A number of MS Therapy Centres offer MS specific counselling services.
 The Counselling Directory only lists counsellors and psychotherapists who are registered with a recognised professional body.
 National charities such as Mind and Rethink Mental Illness or local charities such as The Brain Charity can also offer help and support with symptoms such as anxiety and depression.